My Name: A Comprehensive Guide

 Misnomer

-Now, if we think in the context of geography, the etymological breakdown of my name makes complete sense as to why it should mean ‘Latitude’.
-Lines of latitude are a part of something big (Earth in this case) and are present throughout it (Every location has a latitude coordinate associated with it).
-So, yeah, that’s one of the many meanings, and since it happens to be the most widely used one, it is often thought of as the default meaning of the word, which is simply not true.
-If you observe carefully, you’ll find that in most of the geographical texts, it is explicitly mentioned ‘akshānsh rekhāein’ (Hindi: Lines of latitude) rather than simply ‘akshānsh’, and even if it’s not, it is just a common case of colloquial omission.
+If you translate my name from Hindi using any popular translation service, you'd most likely get ‘ latitude’.
+How?
+Lines of latitude are a part of something big (Earth) and are present throughout it — which maps perfectly to my name's etymology.
+So latitude is one of many meanings, and since it happens to be the most widely used one, it's often assumed to be the default — which is simply not true.
+In most geographical texts it is explicitly ‘akshānsh rekhāein’ (Hindi: Lines of latitude), and even when it's not, it's just colloquial omission.